-D. Economic Development
+E. Economic Development

-BACKGROUND: Economic development is a key way to restart Florida's economic engine and create more jobs.
-The Florida Department of Economic Opportunity was created to coordinate economic development efforts to ensure Florida has a thriving climate for businesses that seek to start, relocate, or expand in Florida.
-Unfortunately, economic development programs and incentives have been reduced in prior years outside of rural counties, including the failure of the Legislature in 2020 to renew the Qualified Target Industry program.
+BACKGROUND: The State of Florida has an interest in promoting economic development efforts to ensure Florida has a thriving climate for businesses that seek to start, relocate, or expand in Florida.
+Unfortunately, economic development programs and incentives have been reduced in prior years outside of rural counties, including the failure of the Legislature in 2020 to renew the Qualified Target Industry (QTI) program.
 The City of Coconut Creek recognizes small businesses as fundamental to a healthy, growing economy and thriving community.
 Many small businesses have been devastated due to COVID-19 and continued assistance and support to them is needed to ensure diverse job opportunities are available to Florida residents.